 The database with the best security of all the NoSQL databases is MarkLogic.
 MarkLogic is the only NoSQL database with NIAP Common Criteria certification.
 It is extensively used by intelligence agencies.
 In fact, MarkLogic has had government-grade security from the start.
-For a more in-depth look at MarkLogic security see http://www.marklogic.com/what-is-marklogic/features/certified-security/.
+For a more in-depth look, please see our MarkLogic Server security page.

 If you are storing billions of documents in a repository you need to be sure that all the data that is supposed to be there is there.
 Providing inaccurate responses to subpoenas or customer inquiries can lead to fines and damaged reputations.
 The basic key to data integrity is ACID (Atomicity, Consistency, Isolation, Durability) transactions.
 ACID is the key to transactional consistency and data integrity.
 With ACID, if a database claims a record is committed, it is.

 MarkLogic has had ACID transactions since it was first released.
 In fact, it is not even possible to turn ACID off.
 This is not the case with most other products in the NoSQL and Hadoop space.
 Instead, of ACID-based transactions they tend to use BASE (Basic Availability, Soft state, and Eventual consistency) for data integrity.

 The problem with BASE is that unless you have settings that cripple processing performance, you can lose data.
 For most settings, with BASE the database can claim that a record has been saved while it is only exists in the memory of a single machine.
 If that machine crashes before the data is written to disk it can be lost without the database realizing it.